 - Obtaining and retaining licensing and/or registration as required by federal, state, and local authorities.

 - Taking appropriate action to preserve the health and safety of employees, trade contractors and clients.

-Complaints filed against members of the Association will be processed per the chapters Grievance Procedure and reviewed by the By Laws and Ethics Committee Chair and Committee.
+Complaints filed against members of the Association will be processed per the chapters Grievance Procedure and reviewed by the Ethics Committee.